 These bots can be entirely automated, finding sites and traversing their source code and harvesting anything that matches the basic pattern of an email address (specifically looking for @ and . symbols).
 They can also look specifically for links that open an email (when you hover over a link and it begins with 'mailto'), and collect the target email, so even using a link that says "Click here to email" is not safe.
 These harvested addresses are then added to a spam list, and the spam will begin to arrive.

 So what can you do about it?
 The simplest option is to put a contact form on your site, and not display your email address anywhere.
 You'll see this on quite a few sites, and because the email address is stored on the server, it's not available to bots.
 This isn't the most user-friendly option, though; some people just prefer to use their emails.
 You can also use the words [at] and [dot] instead of the actual symbols, but this just becomes annoying to your users, who will need to copy and paste the link into their mail program and add the symbols themselves.
 Many bots also look for this sort of simple disguise.
-A slightly better method of disguising is to use a site like http://www.iconico.com/emailProtector/, which will turn your email address into something that looks like this:
+A slightly better method of disguising is to use a site like http://www.iconico.com/emailProtector/, which will turn your email address into something that looks more normal.

 The user will then be able to see a perfectly normal link to a perfectly normal email address, but bots, being often quite simple, won't decode this string.
 A few bots may, though, and in the future, more will be capable of decoding this string, so it's not the best option.